 The Geothermal Resources Council

 The GRC is a tax-exempt, non-profit, educational association 501(c)(3).
 Formed in 1970, the GRC was incorporated in the state of Washington in 1972 and in California in 1981.
-With more than 1,300 members in over 40 countries, the GRC actively seeks to expand its role as a primary professional educational association for the international geothermal community.
+The GRC actively seeks to expand its role as a primary professional educational association for the international geothermal community.
 The GRC serves as a focal point for continuing professional development for its members through its outreach, information transfer and education services.

 Strategic Plan (PDF)

-An open exchange of geothermal information to meet the world's energy demand in a manner that is environmentally responsible.
+An open exchange of information to raise the recognition and acceptance of geothermal energy across society to meet the world's energy demand in a manner that is environmentally responsible.

 - Build a strong membership.